google/testrun/docs/get_started.md

     ![](/docs/ui/settings_icon.png)

-3. Navigate to the  icon to add a new device for testing.
+3. Navigate to the device repository icon to add a new device for testing.

     ![](/docs/ui/device_icon.png)